chuckdries/IntroToWebDevelopment/readme.md

   - Using the Web Inspector to debug and learn
   - Q&A
 ### 2. Advanced CSS & Layout Techniques
 This lesson will be great if you're already familiar with the syntax of HTML and ready to dive into usage in the real world.
+I decided to defer some of these to a later lesson.
+Youtube link coming soon.
   - Common layout patterns
   - CSS `position` property
   - CSS flexbox
-  - CSS grid
+  - ~~CSS grid~~
-  - CSS Preprocessors
+  - ~~CSS Preprocessors~~
-  - CSS Frameworks
+  - ~~CSS Frameworks~~
   - More practice making layouts from the real world
-  - Other TBD

-##I've changed my mind on lessons 3 and 4.
+## I've changed my mind on lessons 3 and 4.
 More details to follow.
 ### 3. Basic client side JavaScript
 This lesson is mostly aimed at people who have never programmed before, but if there's interest, I'll do a supplemental lesson comparing Javascript to Java or C or something like that.
   - A hint of additional CSS